Can You Dry Whites And Colors Together?

 1. Wash your garment in cold water with an enzyme-containing dishwashing detergent.

-2. Rinse it in clean cold water and wash again in the dishwashing detergent.
+2. Rinse it in clean, cold water and wash it in the dishwashing detergent.

 3. Repeat the process until all color has gone from the fabric.

-4. Wash as usual in warm (not hot) water and hang to dry or tumble dry on a low setting.
+4. Wash as usual in warm (not hot) water, hang to dry, or tumble dry on a low setting.

-If you have white clothes that have a color run onto them, try adding a little bleach to the soaking solution—just enough to make the water turn slightly yellowish-green (if your clothes are white).
-Add ¼ cup of white vinegar to the rinse cycle at the end so that you don’t strip all of the colors out of the garment and ruin it completely!
+If you have white clothes with a color running onto them, add a little bleach to the soaking solution—just enough to make the water turn slightly yellowish-green (if your clothes are white).
+Add ¼ cup of white vinegar to the rinse cycle at the end so you don’t strip all the colors out of the garment and ruin it completely!

 Can You Put White Shirts In The Tumble Dryer?

-Yes, one can put white shirts in the tumble dryer.
+Yes, white shirts can be put in the tumble dryer.
 However, it would depend on the material of the shirt.

 It’s a common question, and it varies depending on the material.

-If your white shirt is cotton, you can tumble dry it on low with no problem—but check to make sure it’s 100% cotton (or as close to it as possible), as any synthetic materials mean that you’ll want to play it safe and hang dry.
+If your white shirt is cotton, you can tumble dry it on low with no problem—but check to make sure it’s 100% cotton (or as close to it as possible).
+Any synthetic materials mean you’ll want to play it safe and hang dry.

-Linen shirts can be tumble-dried on low, too.
-If you’re looking to get rid of any wrinkles, you throw a few damp towels in there with them.
+Linen shirts can also be tumble-dried on low.
+If you want to get rid of wrinkles, throw a few damp towels in there with them.

-If your white shirt is silk or rayon, don’t risk a tumble dryer at all—it will destroy the fabric!
+If your white shirt is silk or rayon, don’t use a tumble dryer—it will destroy the fabric!

 In a nutshell, yes, you can.